The Stretch Armstrong Aluminum Dip Molds/ Mandrels

 What gigantic mold could this be?
 Hmm ???
 Did you guess it yet??
 No, Ill give you one more try, Tic Toc Tic Toc, Ok Ok!
 Its the Original, Orangy Red Corn Cob filled Cap Toys Vac Man!
 This is believe it or not one of only three in existence.
 This thing is enormous!, and super heavy and cool!
 If you collect the Vacman figure, you must have this Mold with the figure.
 I have 2 of the three vac man Molds and am selling one of them on ebay right now!
 Go there and buy it!
 Its the only one left!!!

 The very rare and fragile porcelian Stretch Armstrong Mold.
 There are currently only about 7 of these in existence and that number may only decrease as these porcelan molds can crack if not stored correctly.
-I personally have 5 of these rare molds in my collection.These are very rare pieces and of the highest quality and detail as apposed to the Aluminum Armstrong Version which were a bit smoother and less defined.
+I personally had 5 of these rare molds in my collection howeve i have since sold 2 of them leaving now 3..These are very rare pieces and of the highest quality and detail as apposed to the Aluminum Armstrong Version which were a bit smoother and less defined.
 The red color is a release agent applied to the mold as well as talc powder.
+You will notice that the very defined Stretch Armstrong figures had such detail and shape.this is because these Armstrongs were dipped with these very defined porcilan molds as appose to the smoother less defined aluminum molds.If you find a Stretch Armstrong with a nice 6 pack and smooth skin and nicley formed chest,it is in fact a porcilan armstrong made from one of thes molds and is worth over twice the value of one made from an aluminum mold.these molds were used in the early stages of production and although they created a much more defined and perfect figure,they also cracked very easily in the production process making not only the mold themselves more valuable than the aluminum molds but the Stretch Armstrong figures that were produced from these molds a well.